zorael/kameloso/README.md

 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)
 * more random stuff and gimmicks

 All of the above are plugins and can be runtime disabled or compiled out.
 It is modular and easily extensible.
-A skeletal Hello World plugin is [20 lines of code](source/kameloso/plugins/hello.d) (6 effective).
+A skeletal Hello World plugin is [20 lines of code](source/kameloso/plugins/hello.d).

 ## Current limitations